Dave Lavery: FIRST Robotics

 Lavery is very active within the FIRST Robotics Competition, and currently sits on the Executive Advisory Board of FIRST.
 He is responsible for NASA's vast involvement in the competitions, having brought the organization to the attention of NASA in 1995.
 NASA now sponsors over 300 teams, and hosts teams at each of its research centers in the United States.
-He is a mentor for FRC Team 116 (Epsilon Delta (εΔ) "From small changes come big differences", from Herndon High School in Herndon, Virginia.
+He is a mentor for FRC Team 116 (Epsilon Delta (εΔ) "From small changes come big differences", from Herndon High School in Herndon.
 He was also a member of the FRC Game Design Committee until January 2011.

-Dave is also known for his work in creating the original game animations for the FIRST Robotics Competition.
+Lavery is also known for his work in creating the original game animations for the FIRST Robotics Competition.
 The Competition's Dave Lavery Animation Award for Excellence in Animation is named in honor of him.